haslhofer/haslhofer.github.io/_posts/2000-01-01-engineering-principles-DRAFT.md

     ```
     E.g. Concept of family vs. professional sports team
     ```
-- Learning has to be part of the design
+- Learning has to be part of the design because probability of getting things right the first time is so low
+- Measure NPS consistently

 # Project setup